 No, the standard base charge is billed only once per month per Azure subscription.
 This means that after you create a single standard tier Service Bus namespace, you will be able to create as many additional standard tier namespaces as you like under that same Azure subscription without incurring additional base charges.

-Yes, it is technically possible to upgrade and downgrade between premium and other tiers.
+Yes, it's technically possible to upgrade and downgrade between premium and other tiers.
 For guidelines on how to migrate your solution from standard messaging to premium messaging please read this blog post.

 A hybrid connection allows you to establish bi-directional, binary stream communication between two networked applications, one or both parties can reside behind NATs or Firewalls.
-The listener that accepts this relayed connection and the sender that initiates the connection can both be implemented on any platform and in any language which has a basic WebSocket capability, including the WebSocket API in most web browsers.
+The listener that accepts this relayed connection and the sender that initiates the connection can both be implemented on any platform, and in any language, that has a basic WebSocket capability, including the WebSocket API in most web browsers.

 When you create your first hybrid connection listener you will be charged at a per listener unit rate.
 The same rate applies to each individual listener that you decide to create.
 5 GB of free data transfer per month is included with the service.
 You can use the 5 GB of free data transfer across all your listener units.
 You will be charged for data transfer overage if your aggregate data transfer across all listener units is more than 5 GB.

-Sample pricing 2—If you have a single listener, such as an instance of the hybrid connections manager installed and continuously running for the entire month and you send 10 GB of data across the connection during the course of the month, your total charge will be $-.
-That is based on $- for the connection and first 5 GB plus $- for the additional 5 GB of data.
+Sample pricing 2—If you have a single listener, such as an instance of the hybrid connections manager installed and continuously running for the entire month, and you send 10 GB of data across the connection during the course of the month, your total charge will be $-.
+That's based on $- for the connection and first 5 GB plus $- for the additional 5 GB of data.

-Sample pricing 3—If you have two instances, A and B, of the hybrid connections manager installed and continuously running for the entire month and you send 3 GB of data across connection A and 6 GB across connection B, for a total of 9 GB of data, your total charge will be $-.
-That is based on $- for connection A plus $- for connection B plus $- for the additional 4 GB of data overage.
+Sample pricing 3—If you have two instances, A and B, of the hybrid connections manager installed and continuously running for the entire month, and you send 3 GB of data across connection A, and 6 GB across connection B, for a total of 9 GB of data, your total charge will be $-.
+That's based on $- for connection A plus $- for connection B plus $- for the additional 4 GB of data overage.